 For more fantastic resources from Rebekah, visit her website.

 It was a joy to teach my own children piano and I believe you, too, can be successful if you keep these rules in mind:

 - Give your kids a specific lesson time and stick to it.
 Wedge them between other students with a clear beginning and ending time.

 - Keep your expectations of your own children the same as your other students: amount of practice time, keeping fingernails trimmed (!), performance opportunities and the like.

 - If you have some type of group lessons or activities in the studio, be sure to plug your kids into a group too so they can enjoy the social aspect of piano lessons and the chance to share with other students.

 When I was teaching piano to my own children, 2 of them each had a year of furlough from my studio for various reasons.
 But they always returned to me – and quite enthusiastically!
 I’m happy to say that all three of my children achieved a functional level of playing they’ll be able to use throughout their life.

-From Melissa Quilitzsch: TBD
+From Melissa Quilitzsch: Be Reasonable